-TL;DR: Custom marketing is successful marketing, yet many companies take a generic approach to their email campaigns.
-Our latest blog shows you how to market with empathy and authentic humanity to drive better results.
+Custom marketing is successful marketing, yet many companies take a generic approach to their email campaigns.
+Learn how to market with empathy and authentic humanity to drive better results.
 Simplify your Pardot process to accelerate sales cycles and transform prospects into customers.

 “Hello, sir or madam.
 How are you today?”